molsonkiko/gorpy/README.md

     # more results
     gorp> <another query>
     ```
-* or access gorp programmatically in a Python session.
+* or access gorp programmatically in a Python session (see gorp.readfiles.GorpSession)

 Contributing
 ------------